Post stating point wise differences between LVM and LVM2 explained. This is one of the frequently asked question for Linux interview.

 - Striped volume expansion

-This sums up difference between LAM and LVM2 versions.
+This sums up difference between LVM and LVM2 versions.
 Write us in comments if you have corrections/suggestions.